Feature-Based Diversity Optimization for Problem Instance Classification: Classification Based on Multiple Features

 \subsection{Diversity Maximization over Single Feature Value}

 Firstly, we represent the instances according to the combination of two different features in the $2$-dimensional feature value space (see Figure~\ref{fig:2d_good} for an example).

-According to the observation and discussion in ~\cite{AMAI/Mersmann2013}, the two features \emph{distance \_max} and \emph{angle\_mean} can be considered together to provide an accurate classification of the hard and easy instances.
+According to the observation and discussion in ~\citep{AMAI/Mersmann2013}, the two features \emph{distance \_max} and \emph{angle\_mean} can be considered together to provide an accurate classification of the hard and easy instances (see Figure~\ref{fig:2d_old}).
 Whereas after increasing the diversity over the seven different feature values and a wider coverage of the $2$D space is achieved, the separation of easy and hard instances is not so obvious.
+Comparing to Figure~\ref{fig:2d_good} and ~\ref{fig:2d_bad}, the clear separation shown in Figure~\ref{fig:2d_old} is mainly due to the instances generated from the conventional approach do not have a good coverage over the feature space.
 The clusters of dots representing hard and easy instances have some overlapping as shown in the left graphs of Figure~\ref{fig:2d_good}.
 There are large overlapping areas lying between the two groups of instances.
 Another example of some separation given by two-feature combination is \emph{mst\_dists\_mean} and \emph{chull\_area} which measure the mean distance of the minimum spanning tree and the area of the convex hull.
 However, as the number of cities in an instance increases, the overlapping area becomes larger.
 It is hard to do classification based on this.

 After examining the $21$ different combinations of two features out of the seven features, we found out that some combinations of two features provide a fair separation between hard and easy instances after increasing the diversity over different feature values.
 As shown in Figure~\ref{fig:2d_good}, taking both \emph{mst\_dists\_mean} and \emph{chull\_area} features into consideration, some separations can be spotted between hard and easy instances.
 However, most combinations are not able to give a clear classification between hard and easy instances, for example in Figure~\ref{fig:2d_bad}, neither the combination of features \emph{nnds\_mean} and \emph{centroid\_mean\_distance\_to\_centroid} nor features \emph{mst\_depth\_mean} and \emph{chull\_area} shows clear classification between instances of different hardness.
 Moreover, along with the instance size increment, the overlapping area of the dots standing for hard and easy instances grows.